Library Equality

 Equivalence of Equality Axioms

 Assuming axioms (like axiom K and JMeq_eq) is a hazardous business.
 The due diligence associated with it is necessarily global in scope, since two axioms may be consistent alone but inconsistent together.
 It turns out that all of the major axioms proposed for reasoning about equality in Coq are logically equivalent, so that we only need to pick one to assert without proof.
-In this section, we demonstrate this by showing how each the previous two sections' approaches reduces to the other logically.
+In this section, we demonstrate by showing how each of the previous two sections' approaches reduces to the other logically.

 To show that JMeq and its axiom let us prove UIP_refl, we start from the lemma UIP_refl' from the previous section.
 The rest of the proof is trivial.

-Lemma UIP_refl'' : forall (A : Type) (x : A) (pf : x = x), pf = refl_equal x.
+Lemma UIP_refl'' : forall (A : Type) (x : A) (pf : x = x), pf = eq_refl x.

 intros; rewrite (UIP_refl' pf); reflexivity.